dogecoinfoundation/old-website/about.md

 #### **Website**

-- Develop website for information and communication: in progress.
+- Develop website for information and communication: completed
 - Develop support and member access options: pending on website.

 #### **Communications**